-Long has been the debate over uniform fiduciary rule in the investment world.
-Should Broker/Dealers and Registered Investment advisors continue to have different standards of care when providing personalize investment advice to clients?
-Or should fiduciary standards be implemented to all regardless of whether the provider is a registered investment advisor, a broker/dealer, or another type of investment professional?
+Long has been a debate over uniform fiduciary rules in the investment world.
+Should Broker/Dealers and Registered Investment advisors continue to have different standards of care when providing personalized investment advice to clients?
+Or should fiduciary standards be implemented for all regardless of whether the provider is a registered investment advisor, a broker/dealer, or another type of investment professional?

 At present the playing field is not consistent, many brokers and insurance agents may not have a fiduciary duty instead they only need to recommend financial products that are “suitable”.
 Unfortunately, many investors do not understand the difference between fiduciary and suitability standards.

 Let’s first explain the duties of a fiduciary Advisor. – They have a legal obligation to act in the best interest of a client and must set aside personal agendas and conflicts of interest in order to provide the most suitable outcome for the client’s unique situation.